oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this architecture, the BFF runs as a server-side component, but it is a component of the frontend application.
 To avoid confusion with other architectural concepts, such as API gateways and reverse proxies, it is important to keep in mind that the BFF becomes the OAuth client for the frontend application.

-If an attacker is able to execute malicious code within the JavaScript application, the application architecture is able to withstand most of the attack scenarios discussed before.
-Since tokens are only available to the BFF, there are no tokens available to extract from JavaScript (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})).
+If an attacker is able to execute malicious code within the browser-based application, the application architecture is able to withstand most of the attack scenarios discussed before.
+Since tokens are only available to the BFF, there are no tokens available to extract from the browser (Single-Execution Token Theft ({{scenario-single-theft}}) and Persistent Token Theft ({{scenario-persistent-theft}})).
 The BFF is a confidential client, which prevents the attacker from running a new flow within the browser (Acquisition and Extraction of New Tokens ({{scenario-new-flow}})).
-Since the malicious JavaScript code still runs within the application's origin, the attacker is able to send requests to the BFF from within the user's browser (Proxying Requests via the User's Browser ({{scenario-proxy}})).
+Since the malicious browser-based code still runs within the application's origin, the attacker is able to send requests to the BFF from within the user's browser (Proxying Requests via the User's Browser ({{scenario-proxy}})).
 Note that the use of HttpOnly cookies prevents the attacker from directly accessing the session state, which prevents the escalation from client hijacking to session hijacking.

 ### Application Architecture